 Understanding of the classical theory for solving partial differential equations.
 Basic ability in the use of Sobolev estimates.

-- you master classical theory of linear partial differential equations
+- master classical theory of linear partial differential equations;

 PhD candidates from the University of Oslo should apply for classes and register for examinations through Studentweb.